- If a crown is damaged, you may need medical attention. Your options include recementing the crown, replacing the crown, or placing a dental implant.

 Dealing with a broken crown at home

 Use a cold compress and/or take over-the-counter pain relievers such as ibuprofen to ease the pain.
-Rinse your mouth with warm salt water which will reduce inflammation and infection.
+Rinse your mouth with warm salt water, which will reduce inflammation and infection.
 If the broken crown is still in place, avoid biting or chewing with that side of your mouth until you see a dentist.

 If the crown has fallen out, you can temporarily attach it to the tooth with over-the-counter dental cement or toothpaste.
 Be careful not to swallow the dental crown to avoid health complications.

-Remember that these are all temporary solutions.
+Keep in mind that these are all temporary solutions.
 See a dentist as soon as possible for proper treatment.

 Symptoms of a broken dental crown